Coronavirus: Should my children travel abroad?

 In the above scenario (and indeed when any application to the court is made) the Court must take into account a checklist of factors when decided what is in the child’s best interests.
 Legitimate concerns regarding the child’s welfare caused by potential travel will be a significant factor the court will consider.
 If the proposed travel is to a Category 1 country then this is bound to be a factor that could cause a court to decide it is not in the child’s best interests to travel abroad to that country.

-To speak with an expert please do contact our specialist Family Solicitors on 0800 389 7093.
-Alternatively, complete our contact us form here and we will arrange to call you back at a convenient time.
+To speak with an expert please do contact our specialist Family Solicitors.
+Complete our contact us form here and we will arrange to call you back at a convenient time.